regolith-linux/regolith-linux.github.io/index.md

   <summary>Visual Tour of Regolith...</summary>

-<br/>Upon login, Regolith is relatively free of clutter:
+<br/>Upon login, Regolith is relatively free of clutter.
+A bar at the bottom provides important information such as the time and active workspace.

 <a href="/assets/screenshot-empty.png"><img class="screenshot" alt="Empty Screenshot" src="/assets/screenshot-empty.png"/></a><br/>